Aurora Sentinel - News, sports, business, entertainment

 -

-Nation and WorldTHURSDAY NEWS IN A RUSH: 10 things in 60 seconds and A-TownTV NewsMinute
+Nation and WorldMONDAY NEWS IN A RUSH: 10 things in 60 seconds and A-TownTV NewsMinute

 Your daily look at late-breaking news, upcoming events and the stories that will be talked about today